Allergy and intolerance: Guidance for businesses

 Thursday 17 March 2011

-These guidance notes on the food labelling legislation provide informal guidance on food allergen labelling for pre-packed foods.
-They aim to help manufacturers, retailers, caterers and enforcement authorities ensure consistent and transparent labelling.
+Guidance on food allergen labelling for pre-packed foods to help manufacturers, retailers, caterers and enforcement authorities ensure consistent and transparent labelling.

 Saturday 10 March 2012